BlueBrain/BluePyEModel/README.md

 ## To get started with the E-Model building pipeline

-This section will talk specificly about the E-Model building pipeline which for now encapsulate feature extraction, optimisation and model analysis.
+This section will talk specifically about the E-Model building pipeline which for now contains e-features extraction, optimisation and model analysis.
 For model management and AIS synthesis, documentation is not available yet.

-Despite the presence of the following explanation, E-Model building pipeline is not a trivial process, therefore, do not hesitate to contact the Cells team for help to get you setup (tanguy.damart@epfl.ch).
+Despite the presence of the following explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact the Cells team for help to get you set up (tanguy.damart@epfl.ch).

-### Running the pipeline

 The E-Model building pipeline can be executed either step by step using Python or all at once as a Luigi workflow.

-For either, three information will always be required:
-- A name for the emodel.
-- The name of the species.
-As of now, it can be human, rat or mouse.
-- The name of the brain region.
+Both python and luigi execution can rely on either local storage or Nexus to store for the configuration files and results.

+This gives 4 possible scenarios:
+1) Running using python with local storage
+2) Running using python with Nexus storage
+3) Running using Luigi with local storage
-#### Running the pipeline with Python/CLI
+4) Running using Luigi with Nexus storage

-To run the pipeline using Python, you will need to use the class EModel_pipeline located in bluepyemodel/emodel_pipeline/emodel_pipeline.py.
-An example of the use of this class can be seen in the function `main` of the same file.
-To start, we recommend that you copy the inside of this function `main` or directly call the file bluepyemodel/emodel_pipeline/emodel_pipeline.py using the command line.
-In the latter case, please run the command `python emodel_pipeline.py --help` for a list of expected arguments.
+Unless you have a Nexus project already set up and are part of one of Blue Brain's major projects, you will be in case number 1.
+For that reason, the next section will focus on scenario 1.

+The section after that will focus on scenario 4 as it is the most complex.
+Scenario 2 and 3 can be achieved by taking the relevant elements from these two sections and their related examples.

+### 1) Running using python with local storage

+This section present the general picture of how to create an e-model using python and local storage.
+For a detailed picture, please refer to the files in examples/emodel_pipeline_local_python.

 The pipeline is divided in 4 steps:
 - extraction: extracts efeatures from the ephys recordings and averages the results along the requested targets.